-4.19.5 Backup & Restore
+4.18.5 Backup & Restore

-Choose menu "System Tools \rightarrow Backup & Restore", and then you can save the current configuration of the Router as a backup file and restore the configuration via a backup file as shown in Figure 4-107.
+Choose menu "System Tools \rightarrow Backup & Restore", and then you can save the current configuration of the router as a backup file and restore the configuration via a backup file as shown in Figure 4-101.

+Backu ip & Restore

+Backup: Backup

-Backup & Restor e Configuration Backup: Configuration File: Backup Browse Restore
+File: Browse Restore

-Figure 4-107 Backup & Restore Configuration
+Figure 4-101 Backup & Restore Configuration

-Click the Backup button to save all configuration settings as a backup file in your local computer.

-To upgrade the Router's configuration, follow these instructions.

-- Click the Browse... button to find the configuration file which you want to restore. - Click the Restore button to update the configuration with the file whose path is the one you have input or selected in the blank.
+- Click the Backup button to save all configuration settings as a backup file in your local computer. - > To upgrade the router's configuration, follow these instructions. - Click the Browse button to find the configuration file which you want to restore. - Click the Restore button to update the configuration with the file whose path is the one you have input or selected in the blank.

 The current configuration will be covered with the uploading configuration file.
 Wrong process will lead the device unmanaged.
-The restoring process lasts for 20 seconds and the Router will restart automatically then.
-Keep the power of the Router on during the process, in case of any damage.
+The restoring process lasts for 20 seconds and the router will restart automatically then.
+Keep the power of the router on during the process, in case of any damage.

-4.19.6 Reboot
+4.18.6 Reboot

-Choose menu "System Tools \rightarrow Reboot", and then you can click the Reboot button to reboot the Router via the next screen.
+Choose menu "System Tools \rightarrow Reboot", and then you can click the Reboot button to reboot the router via the next screen.

+Reboot

 Click this button to reboot the device.

 Reboot

-Click this button to reboot the device.

-Reboot Reboot

-Figure 4-108 Reboot the Router
+Figure 4-102 Reboot the Router

-Some settings of the Router will take effect only after rebooting, which include:
+Some settings of the router will take effect only after rebooting, which include

-- Change the LAN IP Address (system will reboot automatically). - Change the DHCP Settings. - Change the Web Management Port. - Upgrade the firmware of the Router (system will reboot automatically). - Restore the Router's settings to factory defaults (system will reboot automatically).

-• Update the configuration with the file (system will reboot automatically.
+- Change the LAN IP Address (system will reboot automatically). - Change the DHCP Settings. - Change the Wireless configurations. - Change the Web Management Port. - Upgrade the firmware of the router (system will reboot automatically). - Restore the router's settings to factory defaults (system will reboot automatically). - Update the configuration with the file (system will reboot automatically.

-4.19.7 Password
+4.18.7 Password

-Choose menu "System Tools \rightarrow Password", and then you can change the factory default user name and password of the Router in the next screen as shown in Figure 4-109.
+Choose menu "System Tools \rightarrow Password", and then you can change the factory default user name and password of the router in the next screen as shown in Figure 4-103.

 Password

-The username and password must not exceed d 14 characters in length and must not include any spaces!
+The username and password must not exceed 14 characters in length and must not include any spaces!

 Old User Name:

 Old Password:

 New User Name:

 New Password:

 Confirm New Password:

 Save Clear All

-Figure 4-109 Password
+Figure 4-103 Password

-It is strongly recommended that you should change the factory default user name and password of the Router, because all users who try to access the Router's Web-based utility or Quick Setup will be prompted for the Router's default user name and password.
+It is strongly recommended that you should change the factory default user name and password of the router, because all users who try to access the router's Web-based utility or Quick Setup will be prompted for the router's default user name and password.